 - wash the affected area with water

-- apply ice packs, raise the arm or leg that has been stung to reduce the swelling
+- apply ice packs to the stung to reduce the swelling

 - painkillers such as paracetamol or ibuprofen can be given

 - antihistamines can reduce the itch

 - the swelling will usually start to improve within a few days

 - treat hives and generalised swelling with an antihistamine.